What is a FibroScan®?

 History of fatty liver disease

-How do I prep for a FibroScan®
+How to prep for a FibroScan®

 Avoid eating or drinking anything (water is fine) for at least three hours before the scan